johnwcowan/r7rs-work/TerminalsCowan.md

 The characters present in a single location constitute a single Unicode default grapheme cluster.
-In addition, the string may contain any number of ANSI or Unicode control characters,
-ANSI escape sequences, and control sequences.
+In addition, the string may contain any number of ANSI escape sequences and control sequences.
 (FIXME: add links.)

 ### Color representations

 Colors are represented by exact non-negative integers in the form `#xRRGGBB`, where `RR` is a 256-bit redness value, `GG` is a 256-bit greenness value, and `BB` is a 256-bit blueness value.
 However, terminals are free to round these colors to as few as 8 colors if that's all they can support.
-Even monochrome terminals with reverse video support can in effect provide 2 colors.
+Indeed, a monochrome terminal with reverse video can in effect support 2 colors.

 ### Asian width